Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

 You can only use one type of access to the load balancer at a time:

-: Subnet to host the load balancer.
-This parameter is required if theingress.alb.yc.io/internal-ipv4-address
+ingress.alb.yc.io/internal-alb-subnet: Subnet to host the load balancer.
+This parameter is required if theingress.alb.yc.io/internal-ipv4-addressparameter is selected. -

-: Connection protocol used between the load balancer and backends:http
+ingress.alb.yc.io/protocol: Connection protocol used between the load balancer and backends:http: HTTP/1.1.
+This is a default value.http2: HTTP/2.grpc: gRPC.

 -

-In ALB Ingress Controller version 0.2.0 and later, you can only use an annotation in the Service object.
+For ALB Ingress Controller version 0.2.0 and later, you can only use this annotation in the Service object.

-resources that use a single service with the same settings for backend groups, such annotation will apply correctly.
-However, this mechanism is obsolete and will not be supported going forward.The valid value is
+Ingressresources sharing the same service and backend group settings will be processed correctly.
+However, this mechanism is obsolete and will not be supported going forward.The acceptable value is

-: TLS with no certificate challenge.If no annotation is specified, the load balancer connects to the backends with no encryption.
+tls: TLS without certificate validation.If this annotation is not specified, the load balancer will connect to the backends without encryption.

 -